AlyssaMarisDev/ohana-backend/DEPLOYMENT.md

 # GCP Deployment Guide

-This guide will help you deploy the Ohana Members API to Google Cloud Platform.
+This guide will help you deploy the Ohana Backend API to Google Cloud Platform.

 ## Prerequisites